-Although reviews are conducted to assist the Chancellor in evaluating the effectiveness of senior administrators, faculty (pursuant to the IUPUI Faculty Constitution, Article I.A.) and other constituents have an interest in both the review process and the results.
-To ensure that the broad interests of the faculty are adequately and routinely addressed, the Chancellor will confer with the Secretary of the IUPUI Faculty Council about reviews.
-Specifically, the Chancellor and the Secretary of the IUPUI Faculty Council will convene the committees for reviews; in the case of deans with multi-campus responsibilities, the Secretary of the IUB Faculty Council (or other campus council when appropriate) may be asked to participate if the Chancellor deems that circumstances warrant.
+Although reviews are conducted to assist the Chancellor in evaluating the effectiveness of senior administrators, faculty (pursuant to the IUPUI Faculty Constitution, Article II.A.) and other constituents have an interest in both the review process and the results.
+To ensure that the broad interests of the faculty are adequately and routinely addressed, the Chancellor will confer with the President of the IUPUI Faculty Council about reviews.
+Specifically, the Chancellor and the President of the IUPUI Faculty Council will convene the committees for reviews; in the case of deans of system schools, the president or secretary of other relevant campus faculty councils may be asked to participate if the Chancellor deems that circumstances warrant it, consistent with existing university guidelines or procedures.

-The Chancellor will provide the review committee with a description of the duties and responsibilities of the administrator under review and reports of previous reviews.
+IUPUI Supplement to the Indiana University Academic Handbook Approved May 4, 2010; Updated July 5, 2011 The Chancellor will provide the review committee with a description of the duties and responsibilities of the administrator under review and reports of previous reviews.
 Individuals to be reviewed will provide a statement of their own goals and objectives.
 The Chancellor will assure that the administrator under review meets reasonable requests by the review committee for information as well as arrange for reasonable and adequate staff and financial support for the activities of the review committee.
 The review committee will establish its own procedures, provided that it responds with data to the following questions as a minimum:

-- A. Has the administrator exercised appropriate leadership of the unit in establishing, maintaining, and facilitating clear goals and objectives? - B. How effectively does the administrator represent the unit to persons outside the unit, including peers nationally? - C. How successful has the administrator been in managing the human and financial resources of the unit in the face of competing pressures or uncertainty? - D. How is the unit perceived by its faculty and staff?
-How is the unit perceived on campus, system, state, and national levels? - E. How effectively has the administrator led the unit in carrying out unit and campus policies, including affirmative action plans and the unit's five-year plan? - F. What are the administrator's strengths and weaknesses and their impact upon effectiveness?
+A. Has the administrator exercised appropriate leadership of the unit in establishing, maintaining, and facilitating clear goals and objectives?

+B. Has the administrator provided evidence of the achievement of the unit's goals and objectives?

+C. How effectively does the administrator represent the unit to persons outside the unit, including peers nationally?

+D. How successful has the administrator been in managing the human and financial resources of the unit in the face of competing pressures or uncertainty?

+E. How is the unit perceived by its faculty and staff?
+How is the unit perceived on campus, system, state, and national levels?

+F. How is the administrator perceived by the unit faculty and staff as well as by relevant constituencies?

+G. How effectively has the administrator led the unit in carrying out unit and campus policies, including affirmative action plans and the unit's five-year plan?

+H. What are the administrator's strengths and weaknesses and their impact upon effectiveness?

+I. How successful has the administrator been in responding to suggestions for change and improvement expressed in the previous review if there has been one?